 Commissioner LaFleur is honored to be a member of the Commission at a time when the nation is making substantial changes in its energy supply and infrastructure to meet environmental challenges and improve reliability and security.
 Since she joined the Commission, her priorities have included reliability and grid security, promoting regional transmission planning, and supporting a clean and diverse power supply.
 She is a member of the NARUC Committees on Electricity and Critical Infrastructure and was co-chair of the FERC/NARUC Forum on Reliability and the Environment.
 She is a frequent speaker on energy issues.

-Prior to joining the Commission in 2010, Chairman LaFleur had more than 20 years’ experience as a leader in the electric and natural gas industry.
+Prior to joining the Commission in 2010, Commissioner LaFleur had more than 20 years’ experience as a leader in the electric and natural gas industry.
 She served as executive vice president and acting CEO of National Grid USA, responsible for the delivery of electricity to 3.4 million customers in the Northeast.
 Her previous positions at National Grid USA and its predecessor New England Electric System included chief operating officer, president of the New England distribution companies and general counsel.
 She led major efforts to improve reliability and employee safety.
 Earlier in her career, she was responsible for leading award-winning conservation and demand response programs for customers.

 Commissioner LaFleur has been a nonprofit board member and leader, including as a trustee of Beth Israel Deaconess Medical Center, Worcester Polytechnic Institute, United Way of Central Massachusetts, and several other organizations.
 She is also active in a number of women’s energy organizations.